 Norman Gilliland began his first book at age 11 and has set it aside temporarily to work on some other things.

-He has written five others books: The award-winning historical novel SAND MANSIONS; its stand-alone suspense sequel, MIDNIGHT CATCH; plus the adventure romance DOWNEAST LEDGE.
+He has written five other books: The award-winning historical novel SAND MANSIONS; its stand-alone suspense sequel, MIDNIGHT CATCH; plus the adventure romance DOWNEAST LEDGE.
 He’s also written two books about classical music, GRACE NOTES FOR A YEAR, and SCORES TO SETTLE.

 He’s also produced the first dramatized audio version of the complete BEOWULF as well as an audio drama version of OEDIPUS REX that recreates the musical theater aspects of the original.

 He was in the seven-member cast of Eric Simonson’s film A Note of Triumph: The Golden Age of Norman Corwin, which won the 2006 Academy Award for Best Short Documentary.